Potassium citrate

 Potassium citrate as it relates to Kidney Stones in Health report: Genetic Risk of Oxalate Kidney Stones

-- Preventing the formation of certain types of kidney stones
+- Reduces the risk of developing certain types of kidney stones

-- Reducing the risk of recurrent kidney stones
+- May help in preventing recurrent kidney stones

 Supplements for Kidney Stones